bzurkowski/docker-workshops/building-images.md

 ## Exercises

+1. Run a container from the built image and publish the application port.
+Access the application in a browser.
+The page should display caption `Hello World!`.

-1. Modify the sample application to print something different than `Hello World!`.
+2. Modify the sample application to print something different than `Hello World!`.

-2. Rebuild the application image and tag it with label `v1.1`.
+3. Rebuild the application image and tag it with label `v1.1`.

-3. Mark version `v1.1` of the image as `latest`.
+4. Mark version `v1.1` of the image as `latest`.

+5. Run another container from the newer version of the image and access the application in a browser.